DCPCR’s early warning system helps students resume formal education | Education

 Launched in April 2022, the system is currently deployed across all 1,046 Delhi government schools comprising nearly 19 lakh students.

-It has resulted in outreach to more than 73,000 chronically absent students and has supported over 33,000 children to return to school and resume their formal education, the statement said.
+It has resulted in outreach to more than 73,000 chronically absent students and supported more than 33,000 children to return to school and resume their formal education, the statement said.

 Major reasons of absenteeism include sickness (41 per cent), permanent and temporary migration to different states (25 per cent) and students’ families unaware of or denied absenteeism (11 per cent).